mdheuser/libft/README.md

 ## PART 2
-Additional functions are either absent libc or present in a different form:
+Additional functions are either absent from libc or found in it in a different form:
 ### • ft_substrAllocates (with malloc(3)) and returns a substring
 from the string ’s’.
 The substring begins at index ’start’ and is of